saleh-gholamian/openvpn-with-freeradius/README.md

 }
 ```

-We need to introduce the added counters to freeradius, for this, open the following file
+We need to introduce the added counters to freeradius, also currently freeradius ignores almost all the attributes that are applied to the profiles.
+That's why we add some custom code to check them, To do this, open the following file:
 ```bash
 nano /etc/freeradius/3.0/sites-enabled/default
 ```